Skip to content

 raise TypeError(error_msg)

-if self.padding:
+if not self.padding:

-lengths = {len(d) for d in encoded_list}
+lengths = {len(seq) for seq in data}

 if len(lengths) > 1: